How Long Should You Wait To Reduce Your Home’s Price?

 Consult with a top local real estate agent

-Because of their constant engagement in local markets, top real estate agents are an invaluable resource for determining price, marketing your home, and managing all aspects of a sale.
+Because they are constantly engaged in local markets, top real estate agents are invaluable resources for determining price, marketing a home, and managing all aspects of a sale.

 Experienced Realtors® complete a comparative market analysis (CMA), which compares the price of recently sold properties in your area with similar square footage, overall condition, and the number of bedrooms and baths.